chrisrichardson/git-novice/_episodes/14-forking.md

 You can try out the slot machine my navigating your browser to:
 `file:///home/crsid/Desktop/slot/index.html`.
 Now let's edit the file `slot.js` and make some trivial change.
+For example, we can change the text on line 178 (search for "You Lose").

 ~~~
 git diff